genepi/haplogrep3/README.md

 * Java 11 or higher

-CovGrep works on Linux, macOS and Windows.
+Haplogrep works on Linux, macOS and Windows.

 ## Download and Install